bytexor/turq/README.md

 # turq
 ## what's turq
    A fast runtime backend for go,c,rust,lua code.
-It works like a jvm,but it's always jited,so running code in the vm is as fast as native code.
+It works like a jvm,but it's always jited,so running codes in the vm is as fast as native codes.

 ## how it works
    Yes, codes written in go,c,rust,lua are translated to well-defined bytecodes.A dedicated interpreter is use to interpret these bytecodes execution.